Skip to content

 • CS connects to GPIO_1[7] which connects to D3 on USB-to-SPI adapter

 Show a TA your breadboard wiring and your top-level integration.
 Discuss how the connections provided in the template implement the specification.
-Confirm with the TA that you have correctly accounted for the fact that reset and all push-buttons are active low!
-Show how you have connected SCLK and MOSI to the oscilloscope.
+Confirm with the TA that you have correctly accounted for the fact that reset, all push-buttons, and the distance sensor are active low!
+Show how you have connected GPIO_1[11] to the oscilloscope.
+Make sure the red LED on the back of the distance sensor goes on and off when it detects an obstacle.
 Take your time and double check all connections!
 Synthesizing the processor takes 10 minutes so get your connections right the first time!

 3.2.
 Synthesize

-You will need to update the timing constraint file as follows:
+You will need to use the following timing constraint file:

 set_max_delay -from [all_inputs] -to [all_outputs] 20